island-is/island.is/apps/services/user-notification/README.md

 ### User Notification Worker

-This worker processes queue messages, saves them to the database, and sends them via push and email.
+Processes queue messages, saves to the database, and sends via push and email.
 Start a worker:

 ```sh
 yarn nx run services-user-notification:worker